Call of Duty Vanguard multiplayer is free to play this weekend. Here you have all the details

 Call of Duty: Vanguard, the latest installment in the series to date, went on sale less than two weeks ago, although it may not seem like it.
 I say this because I have the feeling that something more unnoticed than other times has happened, but leaving this aside, a free trial period is coming up for your multiplayer.

-We are talking about four days, specifically from 18 to 22 November, during which you can try the entire multiplayer for free on any of the platforms on which the game is available.
+We are talking about four days, specifically from 18 to 22 November, during which the entire multiplayer can be tested for free on any of the platforms on which the game is available.

-During this multiplayer free trial period, the different operators will also be available, including their entire team, as well as the 17 maps that are currently part of the different playlists.
-We repeat: it’s all about multiplayer, no cuts.
+During this free multiplayer trial period, the different operators will also be available, including their entire team, as well as the 17 maps that are currently part of the different playlists.
+We repeat: it’s about the entire multiplayer, no cuts.

 And if, Shipment will also be available during this multiplayer free trial period.
 Remember: it can be played for free from November 18 at 7:00 p.m. to November 22 at 7:00 p.m.